Retina

 Educational articles about retina related eye issues from the doctors of Ophthalmology at Fort Lauderdale Eye Institute

-Advanced Macular Degeneration or Advanced AMD Macular Degeneration (AMD) is a progressive eye disease that affects the macula, the central part of the retina responsible for sharp, detailed vision.
+Macular Degeneration (AMD) is a progressive eye disease that affects the macula, the central part of the retina responsible for sharp, detailed vision.
 The risk of developing AMD increases with age, especially in individuals over the age of 55.
-Other significant risk factors [...]
+Other significant risk factors include a history of smoking and [...]

 Retinal imaging technology has revolutionized the diagnosis, management, and treatment of various ocular conditions.
 This new technology offers a non-invasive and comprehensive view of the retina.
 This enables practitioners to detect, monitor, and treat a myriad of ocular diseases and disorders with precision.
 Many benefits in enhancing ocular healthcare [...]